oraclechinaappdev/CloudNative_Mobile/Java Apps/101-JavaAppsLab.md

 At the end of exercise, we will get an idea of how we can easily re-use a base code for extension and further uses.

 ### Prerequisites ###
-- Oracle Public Cloud Service account including Developer Cloud Service and Java Cloud Service (Check with instructor if you don't have one)
+- Oracle Public Cloud Service account including Developer Cloud Service (Check with instructor if you don't have one)

 ----